snac-cooperative/technical-docs/Specifications/Schema SQL.md

 We are currently working on geographic a authority, based primarily on geonames.
 The authority table is geo_place.
 Table place_link hold relations between original data tables and geo_place.

-Currently ony table nrd (the Constellation) has place links.
+Currently only table version_history (the Constellation) has place links.

 In theory, place via <place>, <places>, or <placeEntry> can occur in elements: description, chronItem, cpfRelation, function, functionRelation, legalStatus, localDescription, mandate, occupation, place,